 Second, great facilitation is key.
 As we discovered in our meetings report, 54% of workers believe their manager needs to get better at facilitating meetings.

-As meeting leaders, we have to step outside our comfort zone and try new tactics and technology to engage and empower everyone – on-site or online – to deliver truly productive hybrid meetings.
+As meeting leaders, we need to step outside our comfort zone and try new tactics and technology to engage and empower everyone – on-site or online – to deliver truly productive hybrid meetings.

 What are hybrid meetings?

-Hybrid meetings are meetings where some participants join remotely while the rest of the participants are gathered together in a meeting room.
+Hybrid meetings are meetings where some participants join remotely while the rest of the meeting attendees are gathered together in a meeting room.

 Essentially, we can consider any meeting with at least one remote participant a hybrid meeting.